nicklalone/CIST_2500/05_R_Week/Day2.md

 So to add data together into a new dataset, what do we do?

-Well, first we need to create a variable or a dataframe or a column of data in memory.
+Well, first we need to create a variable or a memory object or a column of data in memory.
 For our purposes, we will use our zscore example from previous work:

 ```R
 zscore_age <- ((data$Age)-Mean(data$Age))/sd(data$Age)